sigven/pcgr/docs/_build/html/_sources/annotation_resources.rst.txt

    one PMID (PubMed article).
 Associations involving non-cancer type of diseases are not included.

+**Tumor suppressor genes/proto-oncogenes**

+-  For liteature-derived predictions of tumor suppressor genes/proto-oncogenes from *CancerMine*, we require a *minimum of three PubMed hits*.

 **TCGA somatic calls**

 -  TCGA employs four different variant callers for detection of somatic variants (SNVs/InDels): *mutect2, varscan2, somaticsniper and muse*.
    In the TCGA dataset bundled with PCGR, somatic SNVs are restricted to those that are detected by at least two independent callers (i.e. calls found by a single algorithm are considered low-confident and disregarded)